bcbio/bcbio-dnanexus-wrapper/README.md

 ### R&D mode and reuse existing workflow results

-Generally in an R&D/pre-production mode where you want to test a pipeline on a handful up to hundreds of samples, there still may be bugs/issues that would require changes in the underlying bcbio Docker image.
+Generally in an R&D/pre-production mode you want to test a pipeline on a handful up to hundreds of samples.
+There still may be bugs/issues that would require changes in the underlying bcbio Docker image.
 For this case, you'd like to reuse results up to the point of failure but still use a modified Docker image.

-In this case, rather than use a cached asset on the platform (as described above), when running the workflow for the first time, provide this option to the app:
+Rather than use a cached asset on the platform (as described above), when running the workflow for the first time, provide this option to the app:

 ```
 dx run bcbio-run-workflow -ipull_from_docker_registry=true ...
 ```

 where '...' are the remaining options you would typically supply to the app.
 This option ensures that the compiled workflow directly pulls from the Docker registry as opposed to using a cached asset.
-This is a little less efficient and robust as using a cached asset, but for tens to hundreds of runs it is good for R&D and iteration.
+This is a little less efficient and robust when compared to using a cached asset, but for tens to hundreds of runs it may be preferable to accellerate iteration for R&D purposes.

-Now, if you noticed a bug and the Docker image was subsequently modified, you can reuse this workflow instead of compiling a new one:
+Now, if you noticed a bug and subseequently modify the Docker image, you can reuse this workflow instead of compiling a new one:

 ```
 dx run bcbio-run-workflow -ireuse_workflow=workflow-XXXX ...